framps/raspiBackupDoc/en/src/general-options.md

 <a name="parm_h"></a>
 ### -h: Help

-Output of the call syntax with its parameters
+Output of the invocation syntax with its parameters

 | option name | default | in installer | configuration name |
 |-------------|----------|--------------|--------------------|